 The 2020 edition of the Scrum Guide introduced a new type of goal, the product goal.
-This article shares my recommendations for setting effective product goals.
+This article shares my recommendations to help you as the person in charge of the product set effective product goals.

 Product Goals Defined